-In big reservoirs, shad will soon start to move and this will likely get bass to act more like schooling fish than they do at other times, following massive pods of bait.
-When bass, which are normally object- and cover-oriented, start to react to the shad, which are not object- and cover-oriented, several things are likely to happen.
+In big reservoirs, shad will soon start to move and this will likely get the bass to act more like schooling fish than they do at other times, following massive pods of bait.
+When bass, which is normally object- and cover-oriented, start to react to the shad, which do not object- and cover-oriented, several things are likely to happen.

 One is that you may find bass chasing schools of baitfish in open water, that is, away from the banks.
 This may occur near or along the edges of cover, especially vegetation.
 Surface lures, lipless crankbaits, and some lead- or metal-bodied lures, are good for schooling bass that chase shad.
 Be observant and watch for this activity; sometimes schooling action occurs suddenly, so keep a rod ready and rigged with an appropriate lure that you can fire quickly to the edges of the breaking fish.

 If you just want to chase shad schools on the theory that bass will be around them, then you must rely on sonar to find and stay with the schools.
 But this is only marginally effective.
 Shad are here and there so quickly that you lose the schools often, spend too much time searching, and are likely to spook them or nearby bass with persistent electric or outboard motor noise.